 *Quiet and convenient location

-Currently has a lease in place starting mid October for $600 P/W. That is a gross return of over 9%.
+Currently leased until October 2025 by a corporate tenant for $600 P/W. That is a gross return of over 9%.

 Contact us today to arrange a viewing and take the first step towards your new home/ investment property.